jobf/FNF-PeoteView/readme.md

 (AKA JF)

-: Helped me learn how peote-view works, and wrote the atlas sprite.
+: Helped me learn how peote-view works, fixed up miniaudio things so it actually works on cross-platform, wrote the sprite clipping sample for peote-view, and more.

 - Semmi